-8. AREAS OF ZERO TOLERANCE\
+AREAS OF ZERO TOLERANCE

-The following are considered areas of zero tolerance and will result in immediate dismissal from a program in SBH:
+The following are considered areas of zero tolerance and will result in immediate dismissal from the Program:

-- a.
-Dual relationships with clients/consumers (whether voluntary, forced or coerced) including, but not limited to, personal friendships with clients/consumers; unauthorized transporting or contact with clients/consumers; relationships of a business or financial nature, sexual activity with clients/consumers including, but not limited to, kissing, fondling, or sexual intercourse. - b.
-Verbal, emotional, or physical threat or intimidation directed toward clients/consumers, students, faculty, staff, or agency representatives. - c.
-Physical actions directed at clients/consumers, students, faculty, or staff, such as hitting, spanking, or slapping. - d.
-Potentially slanderous or libelous acts directed towards students, faculty, staff, university representatives or their designees (including contract instructors), and agency representatives. - e.
-Illegal or unethical behavior that limits or adversely impacts on clients'/consumers' rights or results in financial, material, or emotional loss for clients/consumers or gain for students or others personally associated with the student. - f.
-Concurrent illegal activities including, but not limited to, drug trafficking, persistent trouble with the law, possession of fire arms (see LLU Student Handbook), fraud on admissions documents, sexual harassment, assault, inappropriate sexual conduct with clients/consumers, intentional intimidation of others, or violations of the personal rights of others.
+- 1. Dual relationships with clients/consumers (whether voluntary, forced or coerced) including, but not limited to, personal friendships with clients/consumers; unauthorized transporting or contact with clients/consumers; relationships of a business or financial nature, sexual activity with clients/consumers including, but not limited to, kissing, fondling, or sexual intercourse. - 2.
+Verbal, emotional, or physical threat or intimidation directed toward clients/consumers, students, faculty, staff, or agency representatives. - 3.
+Physical actions directed at clients/consumers, students, faculty, or staff, such as hitting, spanking, or slapping. - 4.
+Potentially slanderous or libelous acts directed towards students, faculty, staff, university representatives or their designees (including contract instructors), and agency representatives.

-- g.
-Failure to report concurrent charges or violations of the law that reflect significant gaps in judgement and disregard for public protection and safety (e.g., DUI, driving with a suspended license). - h.
-Failure to disclose previous criminal convictions and charges (whether or not cleared from their criminal record) which make practicum/internship placement impossible. - i.
-Gross self-interest as demonstrated by any disruptive or persistent uncooperative behavior which adversely impacts, compromises or results in disrupting the flow of care or services to clients/consumers, including but not limited to refusal to follow sanitation and safety procedures required by practicum/internship sites. - j.
-Sexual harassment (see LLU Student Handbook). - k.
-Taking any type of weapon onto campus or to the practicum/internship site. - \ See LLU STUDENT HANDBOOK FOR OTHER ZERO TOLERANCE POLICIES.
+- 5. Illegal or unethical behavior that limits or adversely impacts on clients'/consumers' rights or results in financial, material, or emotional loss for clients/consumers or gain for students or others personally associated with the student. - 6.
+Concurrent illegal activities including, but not limited to, drug trafficking, persistent trouble with the law, possession of fire arms (see LLU Student Handbook), fraud on admissions documents, sexual harassment, assault, inappropriate sexual conduct with clients/consumers, intentional intimidation of others, or violations of the personal rights of others. - 7.
+Failure to immediately report to the Program Director concurrent charges or violations of the law that reflect significant gaps in judgement and disregard for public protection and safety (e.g., DUI, driving with a suspended license). - 8.
+Failure to disclose previous or current criminal convictions and charges (whether or not cleared from their criminal record) which make practicum/internship placement impossible. - 9.
+Gross self-interest as demonstrated by any disruptive or persistent uncooperative behavior which adversely impacts, compromises or results in disrupting the flow of care or services to clients/consumers, including but not limited to refusal to follow sanitation and safety procedures required by practicum/internship sites. - 10.
+Sexual harassment (see LLU Student Handbook). - 11.
+Taking any type of weapon onto campus or to the practicum/internship site. - See LLU STUDENT HANDBOOK FOR OTHER ZERO TOLERANCE POLICIES.